MicrosoftDocs/azure-docs/articles/machine-learning/machine-learning-data-science-move-sql-azure-adf.md

 2. [Blob Table ](#adf-table-blob-store)
 3. [SQL Azure Table](#adf-table-azure-sql)

-> [AZURE.NOTE]  The following procedures use Azure PowerShell to define and create the ADF activities.
+> [AZURE.NOTE]  These procedures use Azure PowerShell to define and create the ADF activities.
 But these tasks can also be accomplished using the Azure portal.
 For details, see [Create input and output datasets](../data-factory/data-factory-move-data-between-onprem-and-cloud.md#step-3-create-input-and-output-datasets).

 ###<a name="adf-table-onprem-sql"></a>SQL on-premise Table